mike21ai/Stock-Market-Euphoria-Predictor/README.md

 ## Limitations

+Model performance is not uniform across all 15 stocks.
+Results are mixed for lower-liquidity names such as AUTO and SGER, where firm-specific events drive price changes more than broad social media sentiment.
+In thinly traded stocks, general sentiment signals carry less weight in the model's predictions.

+The practical reading is that sentiment-based early warning is most useful in market segments where retail mood is a dominant driver of short-term price movement, and less useful where company-specific information dominates price formation.

-- The data ends in December 2024, so the app runs on historical data.
-It is not connected to a live feed.
+Two further points about scope.
+The data ends in December 2024, so the app runs on historical data and is not connected to a live feed.
+The euphoria rule is a working definition rather than ground truth, so different thresholds would flag different days.

-- Tweets were collected by matching ticker strings, which picks up unrelated posts for tickers that are also ordinary words.
-FORU collides with the "for you" hashtag and with a company of a similar name; AUTO collides with the Indonesian adverb "auto".
-Annotation filtered these, but coverage per stock is still uneven.
-- The euphoria rule is a definition, not ground truth.
-Different thresholds would flag different days.
-- Both the proposed and baseline models include sentiment as an input, so the results measure the effect of attention, not the effect of sentiment.
-No ablation without sentiment was run.
-- Sentiment on any single day may be averaged from only one or two tweets, so daily scores are noisy for thinly covered stocks.
+## Suggestions for future research

+- **Broaden the data sources.** Retail traders discuss stocks across many platforms.
+Adding Telegram, Instagram, and other channels would give a fuller view of sentiment and may surface trend formation earlier than Twitter alone.
+- **Try shorter timeframes.** This study uses daily data, which suits short to medium term analysis.
+Hourly or minute-level data could pinpoint when euphoria begins and open up intraday strategies, at the cost of much heavier computation.
+- **Add fundamental data.** Including ratios such as PER or PBV would help the model separate a rally justified by earnings from a purely speculative one.

 ## Disclaimer